jsa2/azdevops-cert/readme.md

 - ⚠ Removes the certificate files locally after deployment.
 Only Azure Devops has the private key after the deployment has completed.
 - ✅ Azure AD itself does not know the private key(Azure AD only has the public key)

-If you are looking to do this partially in GUI I have another guide [here](https://securecloud.blog/2021/04/13/azure-devops-use-certificate-for-azure-service-connection-spn/)
+If you are looking to do this partially in GUI  - please see this guide [here](https://securecloud.blog/2021/04/13/azure-devops-use-certificate-for-azure-service-connection-spn/#guide)

 - [Azure Devops - Secure service connection with certificate](#azure-devops---secure-service-connection-with-certificate)
   - [Solution description](#solution-description)